AdobeDocs/dynamic-media-classic.en/help/using/adding-captions-video.md

 Adobe Dynamic Media Classic can convert caption files to JSON (JavaScript Object Notation) format.
 This conversion means you can embed the JSON text into a web page as a hidden but complete transcript of the video.
 Search engines can then crawl and index the content to make the videos more easily discoverable and give customers more details about the video content.

-See [Serve static (non-image) contents](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/c-serving-static-nonimage-contents.html?lang=en#image-serving-api) in the *Adobe Image Serving API Help* for more information about using the JSON function in a URL.
+See [Serve static (non-image) contents](https://experienceleague.adobe.com/en/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/c-serving-static-nonimage-contents#image-serving-api) in the *Adobe Image Serving API Help* for more information about using the JSON function in a URL.
+#image-serving-api
 **To add captions to video:**

 1. Using a third-party application outside Adobe Dynamic Media Classic, create your video caption file based on the viewer type that you are using.